 - The student is able to reflect on a so-called applied doctrine/proto-theory;

 - The student is able to construct an applied (C-)theory to a mini case;

 - The student develops writing skills and skills in regard to the academic use of sources;

 - The student is able to work together in a group with other students.

-The timetable will be displayed with a link on this course page, the website, blackboard and on the front page of this minor programma.
+The timetable will be displayed with a link on this course page, the website, Brightspace and on the front page of this minor programme.

 Mode of instruction

 7 lectures of 3 hours by instructors and guest lecturers.

 Participation in lectures, discussions and exercises is required in order to obtain a grade.
 One lecture may be missed.
 Being absent more than once will lead to expulsion from the course.